-Step 1.
+40 Step 1.
 Triggering Individual ICANN Board Director Removal by Community Petition (15 days from the official posting of the original petition)

-- Begin a petition in a Supporting Organization or Advisory Committee. - Any individual can begin a petition as the first step to using a Community Power. - For the petition to be accepted, the Supporting Organization or Advisory Committee, in accordance with its own mechanisms, must accept the petition. - ➤ If the Supporting Organization or Advisory Committee does not approve the petition within the 15 days the escalation process terminates. - ➤ If the Supporting Organization or Advisory Committee approves the petition it contacts the other Supporting Organizations or Advisory Committees to ask them to support the petition so a conference call can be organized that will allow the entire community to discuss the issue.
-At least one additional Supporting Organization and/or Advisory Committee must support the petition (for a minimum of 2) for a conference call to be organized. - ➤ If a minimum of two Supporting Organizations or Advisory Committees support the petition within 15-days, a conference call is organized. - > If the petition fails to gather the required level of support, the escalation process terminates.
+- Begin a petition in a Supporting Organization or Advisory Committee - Any individual can begin a petition as the first step to using a Community Power. - For the petition to be accepted, the Supporting Organization or Advisory Committee, in accordance with its own mechanisms, must accept the petition - If the Supporting Organization or Advisory Committee does not approve the petition within the 15 days the escalation process terminates.

+- If the Supporting Organization or Advisory Committee does approve the petition within the 15-days it proceeds to the next step. - The Supporting Organization or Advisory Committee that approved the petition it contacts the other Supporting Organizations or Advisory Committees to ask them to support the petition so a conference call can be organized that will allow the entire community to discuss the issue.
+At least one additional Supporting Organization and/or Advisory Committee must support the petition (for a minimum of 2) for a conference call to be organized - If a minimum of two Supporting Organizations or Advisory Committees support the petition within 15-days, a conference call is organized - If the petition fails to gather the required level of support, the escalation process terminates.